 I could never really get invested in the main story of the film between Peter Quill and his father, Ego the Living Planet.
 Everything just seemed too easy, too basic.
 In the second action scene of the film, all 200 spaceships they are fighting suddenly disappear because of the “1 inch man.”
 Then as Ego arrives, it’s just “Hey Peter, I’m your dad, let’s go to my home planet.”
 As Ego discusses his history, he tells Peter that he is a demigod, capable of living forever and having awesome powers, and all he has to do is spend time on the planet.
 He quickly learns how to make a ball, and they play catch in what is supposed to be a father-son scene, but there isn’t enough foundation for it to feel emotional like it should.
 Yondu says, “It’s not your head, its your heart,” and that is all it takes for Peter to have awesome mass-manipulation abilities, fight his father who has practiced this for a millennia, and end up winning.
 Everything just seemed too easy, and I was never worried that something bad was going to happen.
 Even after we find out that Ego has been killing the other children, I never felt a sense of worry like I did when Ronan and his forces were destroying the Nova Corps in the first film.

-Essentially, I just felt like nothing was ever taken far enough.
+Essentially, I just felt like nothing was ever taken far enough, and there weren’t any real consequences.
 I felt like there were jokes placed during serious moments, out of fear of taking itself too seriously.
 Overall they just wouldn’t allow the scene to be what it would be.
 In Captain America: Civil War, Tony Stark gets really upset over the death of his parents, without making smartass quips, because that wasn’t the time.
 Even in Ant Man, Scott Lang takes his story seriously, because to him, it is serious.
 Sometimes you just need to play the story straight, and the humor will come from the situation.
 All in all, though it had its flaws, it was a great movie, and I’m excited for the future of the MCU.